-Why this matters: Jobs bring in the income needed to rent or buy a home, and acquiring a home means a rental or sales transaction — for brokers that’s fees.
-The level of jobs throughout California’s population, the basis for real estate transactions, is tracked by our labor force participation rate which includes the job-seeking unemployed.
-The remainder of our population do not directly participate in producing the state’s gross domestic production.
+Why this matters: Jobs bring income needed to rent or buy a property, and acquiring occupancy means a rental or sales transaction — for brokers that’s fees.
+The level of jobs throughout California’s population tracks with the rate of our labor force participation.
+The remainder of our population without jobs do not directly receive income as a participant producing the state’s gross domestic production.

 The labor force participation (LFP) rate is the percentage of California’s population who are employed, or unemployed and actively seeking employment.

-Presently, the LFP rate in California’s population is in a downward trend after peaking at 67% in 2000.
-Aging of our population contributes to the decline, though damaging drops occurred in the recessionary periods of 2009 and 2020.
+Presently, the LFP rate in California’s population is stabilizing following a period of downward trend after peaking at 67% in 2000.
+The aging of our population is pushing the decline, though damaging drops occurred in the recessions of 2008 and 2020.
 Further, the California population is slipping, as it always does as a cyclical matter in a recession.

-During the years between periods of downturn, California’s LFP rate remains roughly one percentage point below the U.S. average.
-In 2025, the two rates will converge, as the U.S. LFP falters while California’s slow LFP recovery continues.
-For June 2025, California and the nation are both about 62% LFP rate.
+During the years of recovery between downturns in the economy, California’s LFP rate remains roughly one percentage point below the U.S. average.
+In 2025, the two rates converged, as the U.S. LFP faltered while California’s slow LFP recovery continued.
+For December 2025, California and the nation are both about 62% LFP rate.

 California employment — jobs — grew from a pre-pandemic peak in December 2019 of 17.7 million employed individuals, reaching an all-time high of 18.2 million in December 2024.
-However, in June 2025 our statewide employment figure sits at 18.1 million, and trending down.
+However, in August 2025 our statewide employment figure sits at 18 million, and trending down.
+The present flow of data now is interrupted by federal disruption, but it is likely the decline in the employed is continuing.

-Brokers who watch the jobs numbers along with the LFP rate will find the trends useful for forecasting their future brokerage conditions — no need to be concerned about the unemployment rate as the unemployed have no income.
+Brokers who watch the jobs number for the employed along with the LFP rate find the trends useful for forecasting their future brokerage conditions — no need to concern yourself about the unemployment rate as the unemployed have no earnings from a job.

 Jobs mean income, and their income is your income

-The trend of the employed in California’s population has the most impact on the vigor of the real estate market, during good markets and bad.
-Further, when a jobholder considers a home to rent or buy, their financial decision to acquire a possessory interest in real estate is significantly influenced by their annual gross income from employment.
+The trend of the employed in California’s population has the most consistent impact of any economic factor on the vigor of the real estate market, driving good markets and bad.
+Further, when a jobholder considers a home to rent or buy, their financial decision to acquire a possessory interest in real estate — whether a leasehold or a fee estate — is significantly influenced by their annual gross income from employment.
 A paycheck is the primary financial base for an individual’s ability to qualify to lease a residence or obtain mortgage funds to buy a home.

-Looking forward, a continuing modest loss of jobs is expected through the 2026 period, maybe beyond.
-The forces triggering this decline include uncertain business conditions, volatile import taxes on products and material for consumers and producers, reduced ability to export, diminished tourism and travel, immigration and other 1930s-type isolationist conditions.
+Looking forward, job uncertainty is expected to continue through 2026, and likely beyond for two or three years.
+The forces pressing this decline include uncertain business conditions, volatile import taxes on products and material for consumers and producers, reduced ability to export, diminished tourism and travel, immigration and other 1930s-type isolationist conditions.

 Related article: